sliakat/SpeReadPy/PICamPy/Linux/readme.md

 picam.py contains the class definition for Camera, which can be instantiated and then controlled via member functions.
 Functions are basic and designed for demonstration.
+Note that this is a work in progress and will be periodically updated.

 picam_opencv.py is a test script to show how the Camera class can be used to quickly open and acquire with a camera.